 If you still have to enter the public domain as part of your job, or you're at a higher risk of complications arising from pre-existing medical conditions, then it may be a good idea to make use of our immune health products.

-For instance, you can make use of our Immune Boost Injectable (learn more here), to enrich your existing immune defenses.
-Alternatively, you can gain a more accurate picture of your immune system before it arrives in your community with our Immunity Test Kit.
+For instance, you can make use of the immune boost injectable (learn more here), to enrich your existing immune defenses.
+Alternatively, you can gain a more accurate picture of your immune system before it arrives in your community with the Immunity test kit.

 Remember to follow the CDCs guidelines, ignore medical advice that doesn't appear from either the WHO or CDC, and take action now to shore up your own immune response so that you don't suffer adverse effects should you contract the virus.